NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: Experiments

-\textbf{Results.} From the results in TABLE~\ref{tab:compare_with_sota}, we have the following observations: 1) Compared to the two strong baselines (\ie, Motifs and VCTree), our NICE can consistently improve model performance on metric mR@K over all three tasks (\eg, 4.9\% $\sim$ 14.3\% and 2.9\% $\sim$ 14.7\% absolute gains on metric mR@100 over Motifs and VCTree, respectively).
-2) Compared to the state-of-the-art model-agnostic debiasing strategies (\ie, NICE-v1~\cite{li2022devil}), NICE can achieve comparable performance with NICE-v1 on m@K and better performance on Mean (\eg, 44.3\% \vs 43.6\% and 44.7\% \vs 43.9 on metric Mean under PredCls over Motifs and VCTree, respectively).
-This proves that our improvements to the NSC module do make the model more robust to all predicates compared to the original NICE-v1 3) NICEST achieves the highest performance on the metric Mean over the three tasks.
+\textbf{Results.} From the results in TABLE~\ref{tab:compare_with_sota} and TABLE~\ref{table:group}, we have the following observations: 1) Compared to the two strong baselines (\ie, Motifs and VCTree), our NICE can consistently improve model performance on metric mR@K over all three tasks (\eg, 5.9\% $\sim$ 14.3\% and 3.7\% $\sim$ 14.7\% absolute gains on metric mR@100 over Motifs and VCTree, respectively).
+2) Compared to the state-of-the-art model-agnostic debiasing strategies (\ie, NICE-v1~\cite{li2022devil}), NICE can achieve comparable performance with NICE-v1 on m@K and better performance on Mean (\eg, 44.3\% \vs 43.6\% on metric Mean under PredCls over Motifs).
+This proves that our improvements to the NSC module do make the model more robust to all predicates compared to the original NICE-v1.
+3) NICEST achieves the highest performance on the Mean metric across the three tasks (\eg, 45.3\% on Mean under PredCls over Motifs).
 It proves that NIST can realize a better trade-off between accuracy among different predicate categories.
+4) NICEST is capable of achieving a better trade-off between head and tail predicates (\eg, 44.7\% \vs 41.7\% on Avg).